Diamond Lake, Fourth of July Trailhead, Indian Peaks Wilderness Area, Colorado

 - N39 59.648 W105 38.876 — Diamond Lake : Backcountry Campsite #9

 - N39 59.616 W105 38.861 — Diamond Lake : Backcountry Campsite #10

-- The Fourth of July Trailhead is named so because the lakes and high passes it accesses are typically not clear until after The Fourth of July.
-Locals have played on this name and claim its origin is tied to magnificent wildflower displays reminiscent of fireworks on The Fourth of July.
-Both interpretations are valid: anticipate lingering snow through mid-summer, and bar-none wildflowers once it clears.
+- The Fourth of July Trailhead is named so for the purported silver lode discovered by C.C.
+Alvord on July 4, 1872 in a mine along the south flank of S. Arapaho Peak.
+While the story details are disputed, the Fourth of July theme has taken on a more colloquial meaning for hikers - specifically that the lakes and high passes it accesses are typically not clear until after The Fourth of July.
+Some also attribute the name to brilliant wildflowers reminiscent of fireworks on The Fourth of July.
+No matter the origin, hikers should anticipate lingering snow through early-summer, and bar-none wildflowers once it clears.

 - Diamond Lake is stocked with Rainbow, Brook and Cutthroat trout.